PGT-I: Scaling Spatiotemporal GNNs with Memory-Efficient Distributed Training: Conclusion

-This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research, under grant 0000269227 and contracts DE-AC02-06CH11357, DE-AC02-05CH11231, and DESC0012704.
-Additionally, this work is supported by NNSA under contract DE-NA0003525.
+This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research and the DOE SciDAC program under grant 0000269227 and contracts DE-AC02-06CH11357, DE-AC02-05CH11231, and DESC0012704.
+Additionally, this work is supported by NNSA under contract DE-NA0003525. \end{acks}